token47/duetcfgen/README.md

 - optionally will reset the duet after uploading
 - can potentially download a backup of all files before uploading (currently broken)

+And...

+- download is not working, for some reason an "mget *" freezes RRF's ftp
+- upload sometimes fail, if you run again it will work. there is some issue with RRF's ftp, looking into it
+- there are no command line options yet, please comment/uncomment the funcions inside the script
+- it's shell, it's fragile, it's a hack. use with caution.

 I'm using it for a few days and liking it a lot.
 It is really productive, specially when building the printer and doing all sorts of calibrations and configurations for the first time.

 Sugestions are welcome.